Rescue Mode¶

 There are times when a server becomes unreachable over SSH due to broken networking, a bad install, misconfiguration, a kernel upgrade, bad firewall rules, etc. When you can’t log into your server at all (you don't have the root password or the server won’t boot up) you can use our Rescue Mode, which loads a vanilla Alpine Linux image into your server's RAM.

-If you have your server's root password and your SSH key, you should use our S.O.S (Serial over SSH) service.
+If you DO have your server's root password and your SSH key, you should use our Serial Over SSH console.

 Requirements¶

-Layer 3 Networking - In order for us to be able to load the Rescue OS onto your server, it must be reachable at an IP address.
+Layer 3 Networking - For us to load the Rescue OS onto your server it must be reachable at an IP address.
 Therefore, your server must be in a Layer 3 or Hybrid networking mode.
-If your server is currently in a pure Layer 2 configuration, you will have to convert it to a Layer 3 or Hybrid networking mode in order to use Rescue Mode.
+If your server is currently in a pure Layer 2 configuration you must convert it to a Layer 3 or Hybrid networking mode to use Rescue Mode.

-SSH Keys - In order to access the server after it boots into the Rescue OS, you will need to have a valid SSH key.
+SSH Keys - To access the server after it boots into the Rescue OS you must have a valid SSH key.
 The Rescue OS uses the SSH public keys that are associated with your server when you initially provisioned it.

 Booting into Rescue Mode¶